 The first thing you notice in the suites is the charming decor – befitting of the building’s history and the gorgeous architecture that surrounds it in charismatic Valletta.
 The second thing?
 Due to the duplex conversion, ceilings are a little low and those blessed with superior height may feel the rooms are a tad claustrophobic.
 I bumped my head on the ceiling of the stairs many times, but luckily they’ve padded it well for clumsy guests like myself.

-We found the bed a little firm for our liking (as is often the case in Europe) and the sheets a little scratchy – but by contrast, the bathroom linens were absolutely divine and plush.
-Toiletries are a local boutique brand, and whilst the room wasn’t as fully equipped as we are used to, a call to reception for a toothbrush had it delivered at lightning speed.
+We found the bed a little firm for our liking (as we often find the case to be in Europe) and the sheets a little on the scratchy side – but by contrast, the bathroom linens were absolutely divine and plush.
+Toiletries are a made by a local boutique brand, and whilst the room wasn’t as fully equipped as we are used to, a call to reception for a toothbrush had it delivered at lightning speed.

 Domus Zamittello is a rather beautiful new boutique hotel that offers a fantastic location in captivating Valletta.
 It’s one for lovers of architecture and antique, feminine styling, but might not be quite right for those who prefer something a little more masculine, more spacious or for those on the taller side.
 But for what it lacks in size, however, it certainly makes up in charm.